wso2/docs-is/en/includes/apis/scim2/build-scim2-user-creation-payload.md

 ### Rules for Schema Usage in SCIM 2.0 Payloads

-- If your user attribute is mapped to **Core Schema** or **User Schema**, the schema name does not need to be qualified in the SCIM payload.
+- If your user attribute is mapped to **Core Schema** or **User Schema**, the schema URI does not need to be qualified in the SCIM payload.
 - If your user attribute is mapped to **Enterprise Schema** or **Custom Schema**, each SCIM attribute under these schemas must be placed under the schema’s namespace.